Now accepting applications for Fall 2022.

 - Letters of Recommendation.
 Though not required, letters of recommendation are strongly recommended.
 Letters may be sent to LSAC for inclusion in your CAS report.
 We will accept up to 3 letters.

-- Official TOEFL or IELTS scores (for non-native English speakers only) – We must receive either the official score report (not a photocopy) or the score must be included with LSAC’s CAS report.
+- Official TOEFL or IELTS scores (for non-native English speakers only) – We require the TOEFL or IELTS score for all international students.
+We must receive either the official score report (not a photocopy) or the score must be included with LSAC’s CAS report.
 Scores submitted within two years of taking the exam are acceptable.
-We only require the TOEFL or IELTS score if the individual is seeking an F-1 or J-1 visa for study in the United States.

 NOTE: The School of Law uses email as a primary form of communicating important information.
 It is the applicant’s responsibility to keep the university informed of any email/mailing address/phone number changes.

-- Fall Admission (August start date): May 1
+- Fall Admission (Classes begin in August): May 1

 - Current F1 Visa holders: November 1